onlinecity/wp-gatewayapi/readme.txt

 == Changelog ==

 = 1.6.10 =
-* New: Default country code field setting (previously all country selectors defaulted to +45/Denmark)
+* New: Default country code field setting (previously all country selectors defaulted to +45/Denmark).
+* Optimization: Removed various unneeded dependencies.
-* Danish translation updated
+* Danish translation updated, including the notification-module.
+* Readme updated to inform about notification-module and other text improvements.

 = 1.6.9 =
 * New!
 Create Notifications to automatically notify recipients by SMS when a WP action is executed.